bestwebsoft/google-captcha-recaptcha-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.14 - 07.04.2015 =
+* Bugfix : Captcha work with comments forms with disabled javascript was fixed.
+* Bugfix : Check reCaptcha v2 in PHP version 5.6 and above was fixed.
+* NEW : The Italian language file is added.

 = V1.13 - 13.02.2015 =
 * Bugfix : We fixed the vulnerability when entering the dashboard.
 * NEW : The Greek language file is added.